mcy/1.8-Models/README.md

 The root directory has a collection of files used for building and batch editing.
 Most are single-use and are there for history documentation purposes.

-`src` contains the fun stuff. `src/minecraft/textures` has textures, and `src/minecraft/models` contains the models.
+`assets` contains the fun stuff. `assets/minecraft/textures` has textures, and `assets/minecraft/models` contains the models.
-There are a few other components that are less important, like `src/minecraft/blockstates`.
+There are a few other components that are less important, like `assets/minecraft/blockstates`.

 `cruft` is a dumping ground for old files that I don't want to delete quite yet. `./collectCruft` will dump leftover unused files in this folder.